Chicago vs New York

 Remarkably enough, both cities are famous for their unique styles of pizza.

-New York-style pizza is a thinner crust but not thin and crispy like a brick oven pizza.
-It has lots of cheese, and a bit floppier in terms of the eating experience.
-You’ll find authentic slices all over the city—remember to fold it in half while eating!
+New York-style pizza has a thinner crust but is not thin and crispy like a brick oven pizza.
+It has lots of cheese and is a bit floppier in terms of the eating experience.
+You’ll find authentic slices all over the city - remember to fold it in half while eating!

-Chicago-style pizza is a deep-dish style, usually a few inches thick and served in a cast-iron pan.
-You’ll also find loads of ooey-gooey cheese and plenty of meaty toppings.
-There are several famous places in the city to find this delectable specialty—check out Gino’s East or Lou Malnati’s.
+Chicago-style pizza is a deep-dish style, usually a few inches thick, and served in a cast-iron pan.
+It's also topped with plenty of gooey cheese and plenty of meaty toppings.
+There are several famous places in the city to find this delectable specialty - check out Gino’s East or Lou Malnati’s.

 Both cities are also known for their international populations and global influence.
 Therefore, you can find practically any culinary style in either city.
 Whether you’re looking for some ramen, sushi, or filet mignons, you’ll find all of it in Chicago or NYC.

-Admission to most of these top New York attractions and Chicago attractions are included with Go City.
+Admission to most of these top New York and Chicago attractions is included with Go City.
 You can save on admission to these and many other popular activities, tours, and cruises.
-These easy digital passes are a great way to see the best each city has to offer.
+These easy digital passes are a great way to see the best each city has to offer and save up to 50% on admission vs paying at the gate.

-Tag @GoCity or use the hashtag #GoCityPass in your vacation photos and we'll feature you on our page.
-Follow the Go City Instagram and Facebook pages for competitions, special offers, and events and inspiration for your chosen destination, too!
+Tag @GoCity or use the hashtag #GoCityPass in your vacation photos and we'll see if we can feature you on our page.
+Follow the Go City Instagram and Facebook pages for competitions, special offers, events, and inspiration for your chosen destination, too!

 Continue reading